H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 >
 > The reason for implementing this feature and marking it as a TODO is to avoid having to rewrite the same strings in multiple `constant.go` files.

-> [!NOTE]
-> Additional features will be added later as my primary focus is on using this with the Fiber framework.

 ## Supported Additional Features